 In order to return scores, you must select "Keep visible" or "Allow edits" in the After Submission setting first.
 If you do not do this, you will not be able to adjust the settings for scores or correct answers.

-If you return scores, and you are at one of our Partner schools, then your students will be able to track their progress against standards in their "Standards" tab.
+If you return scores, and you are a Silver plan subscriber or at one of our Gold schools, then your students will be able to track their progress against standards in their "Standards" tab.

 Clicking the carrot next to Return Scores will allow you choose one of the following options: